IruneAI/Azure-ML-CapstoneProject/starter_file/README.md

 ## Future Improvements
 Additional manual feature engineering as well as ONNX support.
 Also, new datasets integration as well as correlated ones like Stroke.
+Explore additional parameters under Hyperdrive such as other sampling methods or add new parameters to the searching process.